TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Suggestions

 {:.mb-5 .text-3xl}
-There are a couple of different solutions to improving this interaction.
-One could be requesting a user’s location and populating the default location to be the one closest to the user.
+One solution could be requesting a user’s location and populating the default location to be the one closest to the user.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-5-img-2.jpg "an image title"){:.mb-10 .w-full}

 {:.mb-5 .text-3xl}
-Another could be leaving the select blank and have users select their desired location before continuing in the reservation process.
+Another could be to leave the select blank and allow users to select a location before starting a reservation.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-5-img-3.jpg "an image title"){:.mb-10 .w-full}